 Choosing the wrong avocado will ruin your dish.
 Especially when the avocado is the main ingredient like in Guacamole.
 Basically, you want a perfectly ripe Avocado.
 This is a great article on how to select the perfect avocado.

 🎥 How to cut an Avocado

-For more delicious recipes like this Avocado Tuna Salad, I suggest you give these recipes a try:
+For more delicious recipes with Tuna, I suggest you give these recipes a try:

-You will need the following ingredients to make Avocado Tuna Salad: White Tuna in Water, Avocado, Celery, Red Onion, Extra Virgin Olive Oil, Lemon Juice, Lemon Zest, Fresh Cilantro, Kosher Salt and Ground Black Pepper.
+You will need the following ingredients to make this Avocado Tuna Salad recipe (see recipe card for quantities): White Tuna in Water, Avocado, Celery, Red Onion, Extra Virgin Olive Oil, Lemon Juice, Lemon Zest, Fresh Cilantro, Kosher Salt and Ground Black Pepper.

 🥣 How to make Avocado Tuna Salad

 Place all of the ingredients in a medium-sized bowl.